stan-dev/pystan2/doc/windows.rst

 - Python 3.5 or higher must be used.
 - When drawing samples ``n_jobs=1`` must be used.
 (PyStan on Windows cannot use multiple processors in parallel.)
+- Vectorized functions are not supported with MSVC (see GCC section)

 PyStan requires a working C++ compiler.
 Configuring such a compiler is typically the most challenging step in getting PyStan running.

 Installing Python
 =================